About Montana Tech

 Today, Montana Tech is recognized among America’s best values in undergraduate education.
 Montana Tech possesses an internationally esteemed, century-old tradition of excellence in higher education.

-There are four schools and colleges: School of Mines and Engineering; College of Letters, Sciences, and Professional Studies; College of Technology; and Graduate School.
+There are four schools and colleges: School of Mines and Engineering; College of Letters, Sciences, and Professional Studies; Highlands College; and Graduate School.

 Montana Tech offers programs of distinction.
 For example, Montana Tech is one of only two U.S. schools that offer a B.S. degree in geophysical engineering one of ten that offer a B.S. degree in metallurgical engineering, one of nineteen that offer a B.S. degree in mining engineering and one of only twenty that offer a B.S. in petroleum engineering.
 A number of Montana Tech graduates have risen to positions of leadership in resource and energy industries.
 Historic world class offerings in resource engineering are today complimented by an expanded array of programs in other areas of engineering, the sciences, mathematics, computation, health, business, and communication.